-BONUS: When you sign-up be sure to enter referral code E2DRV and score 2,000 reward points for free.
+BONUS: When you sign-up be sure to enter exclusive referral code RATHER and score 2,000 reward points for free.

 4. Use SwagBucks

-Essentially, SwagBucks lets you earn points by doing a bunch of thigs you’d be doing anyways.
+Essentially, SwagBucks lets you earn points by doing a bunch of things you’d be doing anyways.

 Think things like searching the web, watching viral videos, shopping online, and even earn points by playing games online.

 These points, called SwagBucks, start to add up quickly and can be redeemed for gift cards from Amazon, Walmart, and even PayPal.

 The best part?
 You can sign-up for SwagBucks for free and earn a free $5 Bonus added to your account.

 Right now, according to Amazon Trade-In, I could get $64.12 in Amazon gift cards (Amazon credits in this case) for stuff I’ve bought from them in recent months (and years).

 Taking a closer look at what they’ll pay me, there are several items that I just might trade-in as I never use them.

 You ship your stuff back to Amazon for free, and they’ll examine the stuff and let you know within 2 days if they’ll accept them or not.